crowsonkb/misc-scripts/ssh/README.md

-Fast-reconnecting multiplexing SSH scripts, startable at login.
+Fast-reconnecting multiplexing SSH scripts for unreliable network conditions, startable at login.

 `ssh-master-kath` will notice that the SSH connection has been dropped within five or so seconds and begin reconnection attempts once per second. `ssh-kath` will wait until the master connection is re-established, then reconnect itself.